2:22 (2008 film)

-2:22 is a 2008 Canadian low-budget crime thriller directed by Phillip Guzman and starring Mick Rossi, Robert Miano, Aaron Gallagher, Jorge A. Jiminez, Peter Dobson, and Val Kilmer.
+2:22 is a 2008 Canadian crime thriller film directed by Phillip Guzman and starring Mick Rossi, Robert Miano, Aaron Gallagher, Jorge A. Jimenez, Peter Dobson, and Val Kilmer.
 The film premiered at the 2008 Santa Fe International Film Festival.

 Premise

 Gully Mercer (Mick Rossi) leads a group of pro-league criminals (Robert Miano, Aaron Gallagher, Jorge A. Jiminez, and Val Kilmer) in the city of Toronto.
 They plan a seemingly "foolproof" heist for a lazy high-class hotel on New Year's Eve, set to take place at exactly 2:22 A.M.
 But when things go horribly wrong, friendship, loyalty and trust are pushed to the limit.